MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     If you don't have internet access on your container host, run `Save-Module CredentialSpec` on an internet-connected machine and copy the module folder to `C:\Program Files\WindowsPowerShell\Modules` or another location in `$env:PSModulePath` on the container host.

-3. Create the new credential spec file:
+3. Run the following cmdlet to create the new credential spec file:

     ```powershell
     New-CredentialSpec -AccountName WebApp01
     ```

     By default, the cmdlet will create a cred spec using the provided gMSA name as the computer account for the container.
 The file will be saved in the Docker CredentialSpecs directory using the gMSA domain and account name for the filename.

     You can create a credential spec that includes additional gMSA accounts if you're running a service or process as a secondary gMSA in the container.
 To do that, use the `-AdditionalAccounts` parameter:

     ```powershell
     New-CredentialSpec -AccountName WebApp01 -AdditionalAccounts LogAgentSvc, OtherSvc